evendis/cancannible_demo/README.md

 Only tests that specifically demonstrate cancannible-related behaviour are included, to avoid confusing the issue.

+Guard is also included in the development bundle, so if you wish you can fire it up to run tests as you change files:

+    bundle exec guard

 ## Implementation Notes

 The application uses [haml](http://haml.info/) for convenience and clarity.
 There's no dependency however; all this works fine with ERB or other view styles.